davidpots/playsongnotes/_lessons/46 [Tip] Playing A major with one finger barred.md

 When you were a new to guitar, you probably learned to play the A chord by playing the 5 thinnest strings like this:

-    E ––––0––––
+    E ––––0––––                                  E ––––0––––
-    B ––––2––––  <-- ring finger
+    B ––––2––––  <-- l. ring finger              B ––––2––––  <-- l. ring finger
-    G ––––2––––  <-- middle finger
+    G ––––2––––  <-- l. middle finger     or     G ––––2––––  <-- l. index finger
-    D ––––2––––  <-- index finger
+    D ––––2––––  <-- l. index finger             D ––––2––––  <-- l. middle finger
-    A ––––0––––
+    A ––––0––––                                  A ––––0––––
-    E –––––––––
+    E –––––––––                                  E –––––––––
-          A
+          A                                            A

 The technique above is well and good!
 In this lesson, though, I’d like to show how you can play this same chord by only using a single finger (i.e., your index finger).
 Specifically, like this:

-    E –––––––––
+    E ––––x––––  <-- muted, don't play
-    B ––––2––––  <-- index finger, barred
+    B ––––2––––  <-- l. index finger, barred
-    G ––––2––––  <-- index finger, barred
+    G ––––2––––  <-- l. index finger, barred
-    D ––––2––––  <-- index finger, barred
+    D ––––2––––  <-- l. index finger, barred
     A ––––0––––
     E –––––––––
           A

-…Where you’re barring your index finger to play the same three notes you’d ordinarily push down with three separate finger tips.
-By “barre” I mean you’re using the underside of your index finger, which is draped upon the 2nd fret in this case.
-See my video if you don’t understand what I mean.
+In this approach, you're barring your index finger to play the same three notes you’d ordinarily push down with three separate finger tips.
+By “barre” I mean you’re using the side/underside of your index finger, which is draped upon the 2nd fret in this case.
+See my video lesson for a demonstration.

 ## The benefits of playing A-major like this

 There are three reasons that this technique is a good one to have in your skillset:

-### 1. It can be easier to switch to
+### 1. It can be easier to switch to & switch from

 Because you’re only using a single finger to play all the notes, this position can be quite fast to switch to, and switch from.
 This is super helpful when you’re playing a song with difficult chord transitions: instead of transitioning into (or out of) a traditional A-major that needs 3 of your finger tips, you can switch to this version which only needs one finger.
-Furthermore, chords that are used along with A-major (such as B-minor) have a similar index-finger barre position on the 2nd fret… so very often you’ll have fingers in that neighborhood already.
+Furthermore, chords that are used along with A-major (such as B-minor) have a similar index-finger barre position on the 2nd fret... so very often you’ll have fingers in that neighborhood already.

 ### 2. It frees up your other fingers for flourish notes